Written by Arathi Menon

 This road, developed by Karnataka by spending Rs 75 crore, however, does not bypass the forest areas completely.
 But conservationists argue that this road does not pass through the critical tiger reserve or cut through the migration path of the animals unlike NH 766.

-A 2013 study on road-kills, undertaken by a postgraduate zoology student of Kannur University, on the 13-km-long stretch of the Mananthavady-Kutta highway passing through the Tholpetty range of Wayanad Wildlife Sanctuary (which is part of the alternative route), made headlines for the number of road-kills recorded in the eight-month period of the study between April and November.
+A 2013 study on road-kills undertaken by Dr Dhaneesh Bhaskar, a postgraduate zoology student of Kannur University, on the 13-km-long stretch of the Mananthavady-Kutta highway passing through the Tholpetty range of Wayanad Wildlife Sanctuary (which is part of the alternative route), made headlines for the number of road-kills recorded in the eight-month period of the study between April and November.
 The study recorded 2,426 animal kills of which 2,213 were amphibians, 153 reptiles, 3 birds and 57 mammals.
-The study found that most of these road-kills had taken place at night and the animals killed were mostly nocturnal.
-This suggests that this stretch too is not safe for wildlife unless the importance of wildlife is measured in terms of the size or prominence of the animal.
+Dr Bhaskar found that most of these road-kills had taken place at night, suggesting that even this stretch is unsafe for wildlife unless the importance of said wildlife is measured in terms of the size or prominence of the animal.

 Will the Highway be Closed Forever?